 Like many other health experts, "I'm a huge fan of oatmeal," Dr. Bulsiewicz says.
 "The beauty of it is that it's rich in a prebiotic fiber called beta glucan that's been shown to improve the immune system."
 He also loves that you can add even more gut-healthy ingredients with toppings and spices.
 While he advises leaving sugar out of your bowl (bad bacteria have a definitive sweet tooth), fruits such as blueberries (another G.I. doc's fave gut-healthy food), strawberries, and peaches have fiber and add natural sweetness, while nuts increase the fiber content.

-As for spices, he loves adding cinnamon, ginger, and turmeric for digestion support.
+As for spices, Dr. Bulsiewicz loves adding cinnamon, ginger, and turmeric for digestion support.
 "All three have anti-inflammatory and benefits in their own unique way," he says.
-"Cinnamon helps to maintain a balanced blood sugar.
+"Cinnamon helps to maintain balanced blood sugars.
 Ginger has a well-deserved reputation for alleviating digestive symptoms, and has even been shown to help heal the gut.
 Turmeric contains a phytochemical called curcumin with some extraordinary healing properties, including protecting the liver and suppressing cancer."
 Plus, they keep your breakfast from tasting bland.

 Another a.m. meal Dr. Bulsiewicz recommends: a smoothie. " It's a great way to sneak a wide mix of fruits and veggies into your morning," he says.
 "This is critically important because we know from The American Gut Project that the single strongest determinant of a healthy gut microbiome is the diversity of plants in your diet.
 When you increase your plant diversity, you increase the diversity of your microbiome, and this is a good thing."

-He typically puts a base of banana, greens, and a handful of frozen berries in his smoothies, and then relies on other ingredients for additional flavor and fiber.
-"I increase the diversity of plants in my smoothie by adding ground flax, chia seeds, hemp seeds, walnuts, or almonds," Dr. Bulsiewicz says.
+Dr. Bulsiewicz typically puts a base of banana, greens, and a handful of frozen berries in his smoothies, and then relies on other ingredients for additional flavor and fiber.
+"I increase the diversity of plants in my smoothie by adding ground flax, chia seeds, hemp seeds, walnuts, or almonds," he says.

 Check out the video below for a registered dietitian's thoughts on gut healthy foods: